I. Ithaca College Television (ICTV) Statement of Purpose

 Shows in development have limitations – this is not meant to hinder creativity or production, but rather to help guide the show to achieve the confidence and skill of being able to seamlessly produce a show every week.
 Listed below are the policies in place:

-• A completed episode must be approved by the Executive Staff (Station Manager, Digital Media Manager, Department Head, Director of Development, and or Director of Programming) before being put to air.
+A completed episode must be approved by the ICTV Executive Staff before being put to air.

 Section 5: Production